 Leave your mark by carving your initials in the wooden booths (if you can find space, that is).
 Expect a wait to get in, especially on weekends (they don’t take reservations).

 271 Bleecker Street

-Diagonally across from John’s is the relative “new kid on the block” that’s earned some serious street cred and rave reviews during its relatively short existence (opened in 2009).
+Diagonally across from John’s is the relative “new kid on the block” that’s earned some serious street cred and rave reviews during its nearly decade-long existence (opened in 2009).